 ‘Esto no es Berlín’

 Sama beautifully captures the vulnerability of young people taking their first steps into a new, exciting, yet dangerous world.
-Performances holding on to the teenage confusion of entering new groups where personal identity needs to change in order to thrive and belong.
-While Alfredo Altamirano’s cinematography plays with light and colour in achieving a sense of growth for both boys.
-The bright daylight of teenage adventure and innocent rebellion, coupled with the vivid colour of artistic expression.
-All mixed with the darker tones of sex, drugs and club life.
-In a new world of social extremes where risk and developing individual confidence converge.
-While the films score ripples with the unconventional anger of 80’s punk and new wave, its beats and vocals challenging society in boisterous and rough way.
+Here performances beautifully reflect the confusion of entering new groups where adolescent identity changes to thrive and belong.
+Alfredo Altamirano’s cinematography plays with light and colour in achieving this sense of growth, separation and change – the bright light of teenage adventure and innocence descending into the vivid colours of artistic expression.
+Meanwhile, the films score ripples with the anger of 80’s punk and new wave.

 Director: Hari Sama